-Global music streams up 30.8%, and 40% of U.S. listeners enjoy non-Anglophonic music, report finds
+Music streams top 1 trillion at the fastest pace yet, reflecting more global industry, report finds

 According to the report, Spanish, French, Japanese, Korean, Italian, German, and Arabic are the most popular languages for non-Anglophonic music among U.S. music listeners, with Latin genres and K-pop leading the charge.

-“Specifically, our streaming data shows that Spanish and Korean language music are the most popular when taking a look at the top 10,000 most streamed songs (audio and video combined) during the first half of 2023,” says Jaime Marconette, Luminate’s Senior Director of Music Insights & Industry Relations.
+“Specifically, our streaming data shows that Spanish and Korean language music are the most popular when taking a look at the top 10,000 most streamed songs (audio and video combined) during the first half of 2023,” says Jaime Marconette, Luminate’s senior director of music insights and industry relations.

 “K-pop fans are, unsurprisingly, some of the most enthusiastic fans across physical formats,” Marconette says.

 Luminate found that K-pop fans are 69% more likely to purchase vinyl and 46% more likely to purchase CDs than the average U.S. music listener in the next 12 months.
-One in four K-pop fans have purchased a cassette in the last 12 months.
+One in four K-pop fans has purchased a cassette in the last 12 months.